armstrongnate/n8armstrong.github.io/resume.md

 ### Software Engineer at [Custom Bit](http://www.custombit.com/) - _2.5 yrs_

-Custom Bit is a mobile and web development consulting firm.
-They manage more than a dozen Ruby on Rails applications and have shipped a handful of mobile apps.
+Custom Bit does consulting for custom web and mobile applications.
+I have been the lead developer on multiple iOS apps and work on rails projects varying from twitter clones to CRMs and auto shop software.

 ## Skills